-The communal establishment population (also known as the institutional population) includes all people not living in private households.
+The CE population (also known as the institutional population) includes all people not living in private households.
 CEs provide managed residential accommodation, for example, nursing homes, student halls of residence, military barracks and prisons.
 The full definition of a CE can be found in the 2011 Census glossary.

-The household projections are based on the census definition of a household, which in 2011 was: “one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area.”
+The household projections are based on the 2011 Census definition of a household: “one person living alone, or a group of people (not necessarily related) living at the same address who share cooking facilities and share a living room or sitting room or dining area.”
 This includes sheltered accommodation units in an establishment where 50% or more have their own kitchens (irrespective of whether there are other communal facilities) and all people living in caravans on any type of site that is their usual residence.
 This will include anyone who has no other usual residence elsewhere in the UK.
 A household must contain at least one person whose place of usual residence is at the address.
-A group of short-term residents living together is not classified as a household, and neither is a group of people at an address where only visitors are staying.
+A group of short-term residents living together is not classified as a household and neither is a group of people at an address where only visitors are staying.

 Household headship rate

 In past sets of household projections, the household headship rate was the proportion of individuals in a specific group considered the head of household, defined by geography, age group, sex and household type.
-The formula differed from the household representative rate formula as it used the variable of household type, rather than relationship status.
+The formula differed from the HRR formula as it used the variable of household type, rather than relationship status.

-The household population is the difference between the total usual resident population and the usual resident population living in communal establishments.
+The household population is the difference between the total usual resident population and the usual resident population living in CEs.

 Household reference person (HRP)

-The HRP is a person chosen for statistical reasons by virtue of economic activity, age and/or sex as the representative of a household.
-The 2016-based household projections define the HRP as the eldest economically active person in the household, then the eldest inactive person if there was no economically active person.
-Past sets of Stage 1 household projections defined the HRP as the eldest male within the household, then the eldest female if there was no male.
+The HRP is a person chosen for statistical reasons because of economic activity, age and/or sex as the representative of a household.
+The 2018-based household projections define the HRP as the eldest economically active person in the household, then the eldest inactive person if there was no economically active person.
+2014-based (and earlier) sets of stage 1 household projections defined the HRP as the eldest male within the household, then the eldest female if there was no male.
 The full explanation of the current HRP definition can be found on page 23 of the 2011 Census Glossary.

 Household representative rate (HRR)

-The HRR is the proportion of people in a particular demographic group (for the 2016-based household projections this is based on geography, age group and sex) who were the HRP.
+The HRR is the proportion of people in a particular demographic group (for the 2018-based household projections, this is based on geography, age group and sex) who were the HRP.
 The value of the HRR will be between zero and one.

 Household types classify each household by the number of adults and dependent children living within it and the nature of those relationships.

-The institutional population is another name for the communal establishment population, used more frequently in past sets of household projections.
+The institutional population is another name for the CE population, used more frequently in past sets of household projections.

 Quinary age group

-The five-year age groups used in the 2016-based household projections are:
+The five-year age groups used in the 2018-based household projections are:

-Stage 1 household projections provide projected numbers of households by the age group and sex of the household reference person, for England, regions and local authorities.
+Stage 1 household projections provide projected numbers of households by the age group and sex of the HRP, for England and its regions and local authorities.

-Stage 2 household projections provide projected numbers of households by household type, for England, regions and local authorities.
+Stage 2 household projections provide projected numbers of households by household type, for England and its regions and local authorities.